nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 ### Configure the HTTPRoute with Response Header Modifiers

-Let's configure the HTTPRoute with `ResponseHeaderModifier` filter:
+Let's update the HTTPRoute by adding a `ResponseHeaderModifier` filter:

 ```yaml
 kubectl apply -f - <<EOF